NTSC: Color encoding

-NTSC uses a luminance-chrominance encoding system, incorporating concepts invented in 1938 by Georges Valensi.
-Using a separate luminance signal maintained backward compatibility with black-and-white television sets in use at the time; only color sets would recognize the chroma signal, which was essentially ignored by black and white sets.
+NTSC uses a luminance-chrominance encoding system.
+Using a separate luminance signal maintained backward compatibility with contemporary black-and-white television sets; only color sets would recognize the chroma signal.

-The red, green, and blue primary color signals $(R^\prime G^\prime B^\prime)$ are weighted and summed into a single luma signal, designated $Y^\prime$ (Y prime) which takes the place of the original monochrome signal.
-The color difference information is encoded into the chrominance signal, which carries only the color information.
-This allows black-and-white receivers to display NTSC color signals by simply ignoring the chrominance signal.
-Some black-and-white TVs sold in the U.S. after the introduction of color broadcasting in 1953 were designed to filter chroma out, but the early B&W sets did not do this and chrominance could be seen as a crawling dot pattern in areas of the picture that held saturated colors.
+The red, green, and blue primary color signals $(R^\prime G^\prime B^\prime)$ are weighted and summed into a single luma signal, designated $Y^\prime$ (Y prime), which replaces the original monochrome signal.
+The color-difference information is encoded into the chrominance signal, which carries only the color information.
+This allows black-and-white receivers to display NTSC color signals by ignoring the chrominance signal.
+Some black-and-white TVs sold in the U.S. after the introduction of color broadcasting in 1953 were designed to filter chroma out, but early sets did not do this and chrominance could be seen as a crawling dot pattern in areas of the picture with saturated colors.

-To derive the separate signals containing only color information, the difference is determined between each color primary and the summed luma.
-Thus the red difference signal is $R^\prime - Y^\prime$ and the blue difference signal is $B^\prime - Y^\prime$.
-These difference signals are then used to derive two new color signals known as $I^\prime$ (in-phase) and $Q^\prime$ (in quadrature) in a process called QAM.
-The $I^\prime Q^\prime$ color space is rotated relative to the difference signal color space, such that orange-blue color information (which the human eye is most sensitive to) is transmitted on the $I^\prime$ signal at 1.3 MHz bandwidth, while the $Q^\prime$ signal encodes purple-green color information at 0.4 MHz bandwidth; this allows the chrominance signal to use less overall bandwidth without noticeable color degradation.
-The two signals each amplitude modulate 3.58 MHz carriers which are 90 degrees out of phase with each other and the result added together but with the carriers themselves being suppressed.
-The result can be viewed as a single sine wave with varying phase relative to a reference carrier and with varying amplitude.
-The varying phase represents the instantaneous color hue captured by a TV camera, and the amplitude represents the instantaneous color saturation.
-The 315/88 MHz subcarrier is then added to the Luminance to form the composite color signal which modulates the video signal carrier.
-3.58 MHz is often stated as an abbreviation instead of 3.579545 MHz.
+To derive separate signals with only color information, the difference is determined between each color primary and the summed luma; the red difference signal is $R^\prime - Y^\prime$, and the blue difference signal is $B^\prime - Y^\prime$.
+These difference signals are used to derive two new color signals, known as $I^\prime$ (in-phase) and $Q^\prime$ (in quadrature), in a process known as QAM.
+The $I^\prime Q^\prime$ color space is rotated relative to the difference-signal color space; orange-blue color information (which the human eye is most sensitive to) is transmitted on the $I^\prime$ signal at 1.3 MHz bandwidth, and the $Q^\prime$ signal encodes purple-green color information at 0.4 MHz bandwidth.
+This allows the chrominance signal to use less overall bandwidth without noticeable color degradation.
+The two signals each amplitude modulate 3.58 MHz carriers, which are 90 degrees out of phase with each other, and the result is the sum with the carriers suppressed.
+The result can be viewed as a single sine wave, with varying phase relative to a reference carrier and with varying amplitude.
+The varying phase represents the instantaneous color hue captured by a TV camera, and the amplitude represents the color saturation.
+The 315/88 MHz subcarrier is added to the luminance to form the composite color signal, which modulates the video-signal carrier.